-The callback receives the following parameters:
+This callback receives the following parameters:

-- include_name: name of the requested file. - calling_rule_filename: the requesting file name (NULL if not a file). - calling_rule_namespace: namespace (NULL if undefined). - user_data pointer is the same you passed to yr_compiler_set_include_callback().
+- include_name: name of the requested file. - calling_rule_filename: the requesting file name (NULL if not a file). - calling_rule_namespace: namespace (NULL if undefined). - user_data same pointer passed to yr_compiler_set_include_callback().

 It should return the requested file's content as a null-terminated string.
 The memory for this string should be allocated by the callback function.
 Once it is safe to free the memory used to return the callback's result, the include_free function passed to yr_compiler_set_include_callback() will be called.
 If the memory does not need to be freed, NULL can be passed as include_free instead.
 You can completely disable support for includes by setting a NULL callback function with yr_compiler_set_include_callback().